All Episodes

 Do you realize this has been the slowest, slowest acting Congress in terms of approving cabinet officials dating back to George Washington?

-And that is not because of what the Republicans are doing, it's because the Democrats are burning every hour possible in obstructing President Trump from having his team on board.
+It's because the Democrats are burning every hour possible in obstructing President Trump from having his team on board.

-We're gonna move Jeff Sessions today.
+We're going to move Jeff Essence today.

-They've been obstructing, but here's my question to you.
+But here's my question to you.

-Because it seems like you have a year's period of time to get this done, and it's it seems to be going very slow when the president wants to move at the speed of light.
+And it seems to be going very slow when the president wants to move at the speed of light.

 Yeah.

-Well, uh Sean, as you know, we are still bound by the ability for the Democrats to burn time in the United States Senate.
+Well, Sean, as you know, we are still bound by the ability for the Democrats to burn time in the United States Senate.

-I think it's wearing thin with the American people.
+I think it's wearing thin with the American people, but we've got an aggressive plan here.

-It's going to be the Obamacare.
+It's going to be the Obamacare repeal and replace.

-When do you think that could be done by Senator?
+When do you think that could be done by, Senator?

 Yeah.

-I think we'll we'll get that done most likely by the end of March, be my best estimate on it.
+I think we'll get that done most likely by the end of March, be my best estimate on it.

-When could we get that in place?
+When can we get that in place?

-So the goal here on tax reform, which I support, lowering rates, simplifying rates.
+So the goal here on tax reform, which I support, lowering rates, simplifying rates, think about the fact we'd eliminate depreciation and everything's expensed as an example.

-Uh, the only thing we would keep on the code here would be protecting home mortgage interest and charitable contribution.
+The only thing we would keep on the code here would be protecting home mortgage interest and charitable contribution.

 I think that is spot on.